-As a busy mother of two, her lifestyle enforces an urgency in her painting – revealing itself in broad strokes and expressive form.
+As a busy mother of two, Nicole’s lifestyle enforces an urgency in her painting – revealing itself in broad strokes and expressive form.
 Contemporary in nature, her style is fresh and clean – with the intention being to communicate with a minimum of ‘fuss’.

 She cites her greatest influences as Van Gogh, Basquiat and Gary Komarin, and is fascinated with the form of street art and the YBAs.